Tis the season for audition videos!

-The bottom line is that if you’ve spent any money on a decent mic, you don’t want it plugged directly into your camera.
-Yet another reason to use a DAR!
+The bottom line is that if you’ve spent any money on a decent microphone, you don’t want it plugged directly into your camera.
+Yet another reason to use a dedicated audio recorder!

 This post isn’t the place to go into the detailed aspects of different microphones, but in general you get what you pay for.
-Better microphones capture the same sound that you hear with your own ears, without introducing hum, static or other undesirable noise.
-The best mics do impart their own “flavor” to the sound; professionals pay a premium for the flavor that they like best.
+Better microphones capture more desirable sound, without introducing hum, static or other noise.

 Getting your microphone away from your camera works wonders for your recordings.
 For one thing, cameras make noise and that noise can get onto your audio track.
 But even if your camera were silent, why assume that the camera’s viewpoint is the best place to “hear” the music?

 Again, if you record in a concert hall, then you can stick your camera in the expensive seats and put your mic there as well.
 You’re pretty much guaranteed a good sound.
 But what if you’re in a smaller room with sound that’s not ideal?

 Here’s the beauty of using off-camera audio: you can put the mics wherever you want!
 When I make YouTube videos in my garage, you’ll see that I often wear a mic on my shirt lapel.
 It sits about six inches from my voice and my violin.
 I put the mic there because if I put it further away, you’d hear more of my garage and less of me.